Cherry Eye in Cats: What Causes It and How It’s Treated

 What Is Cherry Eye in Cats?

-The third eyelid, or the nictitating membrane, serves as a protective layer that also moisturizes the eyes.
+The third eyelid, or nictitating membrane, serves as a protective layer that also helps moisturize the eyes.
 This membrane houses a gland that produces a significant portion of the eye's tear film.
+Normally, it remains tucked away in the inner corner of the eye.

 What Causes Cherry Eye in Cats?